 You’ve likely heard stories of would-be customers attempting to visit an establishment only to learn that, for one reason or another, that establishment cannot (and sometimes, will not) accommodate them.
+The same can happen with web copy and websites — and the answer is accessible content.

 Even with advancements made possible by the Americans with Disabilities Act (ADA), large segments of society continue to be denied equal access to places and spaces that many take for granted.
 That includes digital information spaces.How might #content creators ensure that digital experiences are not only accessible, but that they are open to a diverse population, and are equitable and inclusive for all? #contentdiversity #DEI Click To Tweet